How to Cut Down on Quarantine Drinking, According to Experts

 Zoom parties.
 Quarantinis.
 Doorstep delivery of wine and spirits.
-Months into a pandemic that has redefined everyday life in the U.S., a shift in national drinking habits may be emerging.
+The pandemic redefined everyday life in the U.S., and a shift in national drinking habits emerged.
 Compared with the same period in 2019, alcohol sales at brick-and-mortar stores jumped by 21% in spring of 2020, while online alcohol sales soared by 234%, Nielsen reports.
-At first glance, this may seem like the natural result of so many bars and restaurants being shuttered.
+At first glance, this may seem like the natural result of so many bars and restaurants being shuttered during the early months of the pandemic.
 But there may be more to it than that.

 “Many people turn to alcohol or other substances during times of high stress,” says clinical psychologist Heather Patterson Myer, PsyD, founder of Greenhouse Psychology & Wellness in Durham, North Carolina.
 “A global pandemic certainly fits the definition of a high-stress event.”